hosein2398/node-telegram-bot-api-tutorial/README.md

 <img src="https://raw.githubusercontent.com/hosein2398/node-telegram-bot-api-tutorial/master/pics/desc.JPG" height="500" width="500">

-To set description for your bot in BotFather do the following:
+To set Description for your bot in BotFather do the following:
 - Send <code>/setdescription</code> to BotFather
-- Select the bot for which you are writing a description
+- Select the bot for which you are writing a Description
 - Change the description and send it to BotFather

 There are some other useful methods in BotFather which we won't cover in this tutorial like <code>/setcommands</code> and other.